shewhen666/iOWatch/README.md

-# iOWatch
+# watch

-The main function of this program is to use the full potential off extremly accurate DS3231 (with temperature compensation) time keeping sensor and show us that time precice!
+The main function of this program is to use the full potential of extremely accurate DS3231 (with temperature compensation) timekeeping sensor and show us that time precise!

 ## [Short Press] displaying time

-  The Watch is designed with 12LED's positioned in Circle like so
+  The Watch is designed with 12LED's positioned in Circle-like so

-  1. Houres are represented normal (in Circle 1, 2, 3, 4, 5, ... , 12)
+  1. Houres are represented normal (in Circle 1, 2, 3, 4, 5, ..., 12)

                             |________|
                            /_. ____ ._\